Practising self-care and taking time out for yourself is something everyone should be doing.

 I was a mother, a businesswoman and a homemaker.
 My life was busy and I was needed everywhere – I was the glue holding everything together.

 Being diagnosed was a slap in the face and a case of a very rude awakening.
-I might not actually live to see my children grow up made me realise…
+The reality that I might not actually live to see my children grow up made me realise…

 I was doing them no favours by making myself indispensable to the family.